Gan-Tu/MyAI/README.md

 Summarize any web page in seconds.
 Get **clear, concise summaries** of articles, blogs, and research papers for quick understanding.

-### ✏️ Text Highlighter

-Pinpoint key information in any content. **Highlight, save, and analyze** important passages effortlessly.

 ## 🛠️ Tech Stack

 - **Next.js** (App Router)